wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. In the **Properties** pane, slide the **Is Hidden** property to **On**.

-	The columns were hidden because they are either used by relationships or will be used in row-level security configuration or calculation logic.
+	The columns were hidden because they are either used by relationships or calculation logic.

-	You will define row-level security in the next lab using the **UPN** column.
-You will use the **SalesOrderNumber** in a calculation in **Lab 06A**.

 1. Multi-select the following columns: